shishpt/LuaTalk/README.md

 #### Subject: ****Let's learn LUA****

 #### Overview
-Basic overview of LUA (where it is used, how it is used).
+1. Basic overview of LUA (where it is used, how it is used).
+2. Comparisions to JavaScript

 | ****DESIGN****   | ****CODE****    |